marekStef/decentralised-storage-system/dataStorageSystem/README.md

 The system consists of a backend and a frontend.

-It is important to note that while every component in this repository has its own README, we highly recommend the online [documentation](https://marekstef.github.io/storage-system-documentation/docs/category/introduction) for reading instead of these READMEs.
-Online documentation is far more clear with illustrations attached and you can see the bigger picture of this project there.
-If the link to a hosted documentation does not work, documentation project is included in the root of this project.
+It is important to note that while every component in this repository has its own README, we highly recommend the online [documentation](https://marekstef.github.io/storage-system-documentation/docs/category/introduction) for reading.
+The online documentation is far more clear with illustrations attached so that you can see the bigger picture of this project there.
+If the link to a hosted documentation does not work, documentation project is included in the root of this project and you can start it locally on your computer.

 ## Setup With Docker (recommended)